Quality Schools International: History

-Quality Schools International is an outgrowth of Sanaa International School, founded in Yemen in 1971 by Jim Gilson.
+Quality Schools International is an outgrowth of Sanaa International School, founded in Yemen in 1971.
+The co-founders, Jim Gilson and Duane Root, attended the same university.
 In 1991, Gilson founded QSI together with Duane Root.

+Corporate affairs

+The headquarters are in Naxxar, Malta.
+Previously the head office was in Ljubljana, Slovenia, an arrangement which began in 2003.
+Before then, the headquarters were in Sanaa, Yemen.

 Individual schools

-As of 2021, QSI operates 35 schools in 29 countries as well as an online school, Quality Virtual School.
+As of January 2024, QSI operates 37 schools in 31 countries including an online school, QSI Virtual School.

-In Europe, QSI operates schools located in Albania, Belarus, Bosnia & Herzegovina, Germany, Hungary, Italy, Kosovo, Macedonia, Malta, Moldova, Montenegro, Slovakia, and Ukraine.
+In Europe, QSI operates schools located in Albania, Belarus, Bosnia & Herzegovina, Germany, Hungary, Italy, Kosovo, Malta, Moldova, Montenegro, North Macedonia, Slovakia, and Ukraine.
 In Asia, QSI operates schools in China, East Timor, Kazakhstan, Kyrgyzstan, Tajikistan, Thailand, Turkmenistan, and Vietnam.
 In the Caucasus, QSI operates schools in Armenia, Azerbaijan, and Georgia.
-In Africa, QSI operates schools in Benin and Djibouti.
-In the Americas, QSI operates schools in Belize, Suriname, and Venezuela.
+In Africa, QSI operates schools in Benin, Togo, and Djibouti.
+In the Americas, QSI operates schools in Belize, Guyana, Suriname, and Venezuela.